headwirecom/aem-ide-tooling-4-intellij/Readme.md

 **1.0**:
 * Cleaning up Code
 * Improving Documentation
+* Issue 28: AEMDC Dialog Enhancements
+* Issue 30: Fix issues related to Symbolic Names
-* Fix issues with relative paths in the Plugin and AEMDC tool
+* Fixed issues with relative and Windows OS paths
-* Password shows if an entry was made w/o revealing its actual length
-*
+* Added feedback to the Password field inside the Server Connection Configuration
+* Rearranged the AEMDC Dialog and improve user interaction
+* Added Tooltips to AEMDC Dialog
+* Increased the IntelliJ Version the plugin can run on to 2016.2 or higher

 **0.7.3**
 * Working on integrating and testing latest Sling Tooling IDE code from Trunk